ldoguin/freecodecamp-survey/README.md

 # freecodecamp-survey

-Step by Step minimal FreeCodeCamp Survey database tutorial.
 What happens after you have completed https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form ?

+This is a step by step guide to take your form one step further.
+The goal is to store the content of the form in the database each time someone clicks the submit button.
+To do that we will use Github, Netlify and Couchbase Capella.

 ## Step 1 - Create an HTML Form

 Getting a lot of inspiration from the FreeCodeCamp survey example(Copy, paste, and trim), I get the following HTML form.
+It's a bit simpler than the original one.

 ```html
 <!DOCTYPE html>